YextSolutions/drupal-article-connector/README.md

 *Note: if your connector does not run or returns an error, you might have to add authentication!*

-If you are an existing Yext customer, you can install the WordPress Post Connector here <https://www.yext.com/s/me/apps/61171>
+If you are an existing Yext customer, you can install the Drupal Article Connector here <https://www.yext.com/s/me/apps/61171>

-If you are currently using a Yext sandbox account, you can install the WordPress Post Connector here <https://sandbox.yext.com/s/me/apps/130388>.
+If you are currently using a Yext sandbox account, you can install the Drupal Article Connector here <https://sandbox.yext.com/s/me/apps/130388>.

 If you are not an existing customer, but interested in learning more, try out a free trial here for a production account, or sign up for Hitchhikers and get started with a sandbox account, here <https://hitchhikers.yext.com/>.